DavidVorick/CodeCommit/UserSpecification.md

-The supervisor is using git, and the .git folder is protected, and anything stated in .gitignore is also protected, which means the supervisor can use 'git status' and 'git diff' to easily see the full list of changes before accepting and/or committing them.
+The supervisor is using git, and the .git folder is protected, and anything stated in .gitignore is also protected, which means the supervisor can use 'git status' and 'git diff' to easily see the full list of changes by the LLM before accepting and/or committing them.

 The parser should do a verification pass before making any file modifications.
-If any part of the response attempts to modify a disallowed file, then no files should be updated on disk at all.
+If any part of the LLM response attempts to modify a disallowed file, then no files should be updated on disk at all.

 ### Running the Build